-- behaved in a way that has, or may have, harmed a child; - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children.
+- Behaved in a way that has, or may have, harmed a child; - Possibly committed a criminal offence in relation to a child; or - Behaved towards a child or children in a way that indicates they may pose a risk of harm to children.

-Safeguarding concerns about a staff member should be referred to the Designated Safeguarding Lead (DSL) and the Headteacher.
-The DSL/Headteacher will make a referral to the Local Authority Designated Officer (LADO).
+Safeguarding concerns about a staff member should be referred to the DSL and the Headteacher.
+The DSL/Headteacher will make a referral to the LADO.

-Concerns about a Headteacher should be referred to the Chair of the Local Governing Body (LGB) or direct to the relevant Local Authority Designated Officer (LADO).
+Concerns about a Headteacher should be referred to the Chair of the Local Governing Body (LGB) or direct to the LADO.

-Concerns about the Executive Headteacher should be referred to the Chair of Trustees or direct to the relevant Local Authority Designated Officer (LADO).
+Concerns about the Executive Headteacher should be referred to the Chair of Trustees or direct to the LADO.

-The schools in the Trust also understand their legal responsibility to refer a member of staff or other adult to the Disclosure and Barring Service when required.
+The school will also refer a member of staff or other adult to the Disclosure and Barring Service when required.